Code-Institute-Submissions/cammegh-site/README.md

 - To include, and all subsequent pages to include, link to an enquiry form.
 - To include links to the following pages:
     - Wheels page
-        - To include all available wheels produced, with expanding boxes highlighting their features
+        - To include expanding boxes for all wheels produced, highlighting their features
         - *Maybe have pictures of the wheels in the tiles?*
     - Displays page
         - *Highlight custom surround/pole designs?
 (Les A/Genting)*
-    - Licences page
-        - Need more info as I know next to nothing about this product type
-    - Accessories page
-        - To include all available accessories sold (balls, dollies, table layouts, levellers, etc.)

 #### Wheel Builder page:
 - To include render of wheel